The-One-And-Only-H/CV/README.md

 <p>Having attended several job interviews already, one problem I have continually experienced is my lack of professional experience of using code in the work place.
 As a self-taught developer, this has been my main hurdle to overcome in securing myself a job in the tech industry.
 I have therefore been tackling my current job from the perspective of a developer and have since managed to find myself a task where I can use my knowledge of programming to everyone's benefit.
 In short, a large database in the form of an Excel spreadsheet needed reorganising and so, rather than attempting to solve this manually, I wrote a Python script instead, which you can see here: https://github.com/The-One-And-Only-H/spreadsheetorganisation</p>

 <h2>What I want to do next?</h2>
-<p>I want to improve upon my knowledge of Python, which I would like to start using for web applications hence why I am now beginning to teach myself Django, with a view to building an updatable and dynamic version of my project TREP.
-While I certainly want to focus on back-end development, I am also interested in expanding my understanding of JavaScript and other front-end technologies.</p>
+<p>I want to improve upon my knowledge of JavaScript with a view to eventually familiarising myself with the React library.
+I also have an interest in exploring Node.js owing to my interest in back-end code.
+Going on from this, I would like to develop my skills in Python, which I would like to start using for web applications.
+Because of this, I would similarly like to explore Django with a view to building an updatable and dynamic version of my project TREP.
+While I have an interest in back-end development, I am also keen to expand my understanding of JavaScript and other front-end technologies.</p>

 <h2>Code Brunch</h2>
 <p>Additionally, I have recently set up a new group in Brighton entitled Code Brunch, which endeavours to be a regular coding event for women, trans people and non-binary folk to help each other work on their own projects in a safe and supportive space.
 The first public event took place in the last week of July and has successfully been going every month since.</p>